posabsolute/inker/readme.md

 cd inker && npm install
 ```

 You have now everything you need to use inker.
-There is template examples in src/templates to help you get started.
+Your first stop would be the example in src/templates to help you get started.

 ## Available grunt commands